CHAU Collar Strategy

 CHAU thesis for this collar

-The market-implied 1-standard-deviation range for CHAU extends from approximately $20.58 on the downside to $26.96 on the upside.
+The market-implied 1-standard-deviation range for CHAU extends from approximately $20.53 on the downside to $28.25 on the upside.
 A CHAU collar hedges an existing long CHAU position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current CHAU IV rank near 62.80% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on CHAU should anchor more to the directional view and the expected-move geometry.
+Current CHAU IV rank near 79.14% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on CHAU at 55.20%.
 As a Financial Services name, CHAU options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CHAU-specific events.

 CHAU collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 CHAU positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CHAU alongside the broader basket even when CHAU-specific fundamentals are unchanged.
 Always rebuild the position from current CHAU chain quotes before placing a trade.